DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 In the context of mobile computing, a device is an electronic handheld gadget such as a smartphone, tablet, phablet (large-screen smartphone) or portable gaming device.

 #####Digital Rights Management (DRM)
 Technology used by publishers to restrict the usage and copying of copyright-protected digital materials (audio and video files, e-books, games, etc.).
 The practice of adding DRM to media is controversial, as it often obstructs paying customers from making full use of the digital goods they have purchased.
 For example, most files with DRM cannot be freely transferred between two devices owned by the same user.
-Also, it is often not possible to even access these files without an active Internet connection.
+Also, it is often not possible to even access these files without an active internet connection.
 Finally, DRM is a major obstacle for long-term storage and accessibility of digital media.

 #####Dots Per Inch (DPI)
 A measure of visual resolution, expressed as the number of dots per square inch on a display.
 For digital print the industry standard is 300-600 dpi, for offset print 600-1200 dpi.
 Electronic screens traditionally had resolutions of 72-100 dpi, but the most recent generations of tablets and smartphones feature screen resolutions of 300-600 dpi.
 See also **Resolution**.